 The monitor also features a whole host of connectivity options.
 It’s got 2 HDMI Ports, a DisplayPort, a USB-C port, as well as 3 Down / 1 Up USB 3.0 connectivity.
 This means you can just about never touch your laptop or desktop’s connectivity ports again, keeping your workflow simple and streamlined.

 All in all, this is just about the Porsche of all the monitors on this list.
 If you’ve not used a curved monitor for work before, you’ll probably want to give one a try before spending so much on a curved monitor, although if you’re going to bite the bullet you won’t be disappointed.
 There’s not much else to this monitor, as the specs speak for themselves, so you’ll have to find out the rest for yourself.

 - 5-Inch 4K UHD QLED Display

 - Great reviews

-This Samsung monitor also has 2 HDMI inputs, 4 USB 3.0 ports, a mini DisplayPort and standard DisplayPort, and a headphone jack.
-It’s also got tilt, swivel and pivot, all-in-all meaning you could probably connect your laptop to it and never touch the laptop itself ever again.
+This Samsung monitor also has 2 HDMI inputs, 4 USB 3.0 ports, a Mini DisplayPort and standard DisplayPort, and a headphone jack.
+It’s also got tilt, swivel, and pivot, all-in-all meaning you could probably connect your laptop to it and never touch the laptop itself ever again.

-If you’re looking for a nice monitor upgrade, mainly in terms of pure screen size, but additionally colour reproduction and image clarity, then this is a fantastic option.
-It’s not the professional upgrade, but rather the every-day use and multi-purpose upgrade, which you’ll struggle to find a good competitor for.
+If you’re looking for a nice monitor upgrade, mainly in terms of pure screen size, but additionally color reproduction and image clarity, then this is a fantastic option.
+It’s not the professional upgrade, but rather the everyday use and multi-purpose upgrade, which you’ll struggle to find a good competitor for.
 It is, however, more than enough for most professional work in graphic design and animation, and a lot more versatile than some of the monitors geared towards these sectors.